Naval Sea Systems Command: History

 The origin of NAVSEA dates to 1794, when Commodore John Barry was charged to oversee the construction of a 44-gun frigate and ensure that all business "harmonized and conformed" to the public's interest.
 Since then various organizations were established and succeeded them to oversee design, construction and repair of ships and ordnance.

 Established in 1940, Bureau of Ships (BuShips) succeeded the Bureau of Construction and Repair, which had been responsible for ship design and construction, and the Bureau of Engineering, which had been responsible for propulsion systems.
 These bureaus traced their origins back to earlier organizations.

-The Naval Ship Systems Command was established in 1966 replacing BuShips.
+The Naval Ship Systems Command was established on May 1, 1966 replacing BuShips.

-The Naval Sea Systems Command was established on July 1, 1974 with the merger of the Naval Ship Systems Command (NAVSHIPS) with the Naval Ordnance Systems Command (NAVORD).
+The Naval Sea Systems Command was established on July 1, 1974 with the merger of the Naval Ship Systems Command (NAVSHIPS) with the Naval Ordnance Command (NAVORD).
 NAVORD was the successor to the Bureau of Naval Weapons and the earlier Bureau of Ordnance.

 Command history

-The following are the current and previous NAVSEA commanders to 1998:
+The following are the current and previous NAVSEA commanders since 1974: